Tefal Cook4Me+ CY851840 One-Pot Digital Pressure Cooker review

 You have a large family to cook for

-Its 6-litre capacity and intuitive design provides an easy way to make family meals for up to six people in one go.
-Choose from starters such as soup, humous and dips, to main dishes such as paella, curry and risotto and desserts.
+Its 6-liter capacity and intuitive design provides an easy way to make family meals for up to six people in one go.
+Choose from starters such as soup, hummus and dips, to main dishes such as paella, curry, and risotto, and desserts.

 You are keen to cook healthy meals